Dear Business Leader,

 You see, it is physiologically impossible to proofread your own work.
 It’s why you can read and re-read an email five times and still never catch a glaring typo.
 It’s not because you weren’t paying attention; it’s because your mind showed you what you expected to see.

 I’m a professional writer.
 I know the rules of grammar.
-I know the rules of the Chicago Manual of Style.
+I know the Chicago Manual of Style.
 Despite my country upbringing and Southern accent, I do know correct English.

-(By the way, there’s not really such a thing, but that’s a discussion for another time.)
+(By the way, there’s not really such a thing as “correct” English, but that’s a discussion for another time.)

 Despite that, I’m still chagrined when my proofreader finds 3rd-grade mistakes in my copy.